crossfidev/Plexus-Pool/docs/developer/tezt.rst

 Architecture
 ------------

-Tezt is composed of some generic, non-Tezos-related modules:
+Tezt is composed of some generic, non-mineplex-related modules:

 - a small ``Base`` module with some generally useful "pervasive" functions;